Online Learning for Supervisory Switching Control: Algorithm Design and Evaluation Criteria

 {System identification criterion $S^{(2)}$} \end{algcriteria}

 We state the theoretical guarantees for this criterion below.
 And the proof of this result in given in Appendix~\ref{sec:proof-sysid}.

 \begin{proposition} For a sufficiently long trajectory length

-and when controller $j$ is not destabilizing the underlying plant, the system identification criterion $S^{(2)}(y_1, \dots, y_\tau; j)$ satisfies: \begin{itemize}[wide, labelindent=3pt] \item If we have a matching controller ($i_\star = j$), then $S^{(2)} = 1$ with probability $\ge 1 - \delta$. \item Otherwise, if $i_\star \neq j$, then $S^{(2)} = 0$ with probability $\ge 1/2$. \end{itemize} \end{proposition}
+and when controller $j$ is not destabilizing the underlying plant, the system identification criterion $S^{(2)}(y_1, \dots, y_\tau; j)$ satisfies: \begin{itemize}[wide, labelindent=3pt] \item If we have a matching controller ($i_\star = j$), then $S^{(2)} = 1$ with probability $\ge 1 - \delta_2$. \item Otherwise, if $i_\star \neq j$, then $S^{(2)} = 0$ with probability $\ge 1/2$. \end{itemize} \end{proposition}

 We note that the ratio $\frac{\sigma_r^2}{\sigma_u^2}$ in our bound corresponds to the inverse signal-to-noise ratio of the exploratory signal $u_t$.
+Also, the $1/\gamma^2$ term matches the standard sample complexity of estimating unknown parameters in the learning theory literature.
 By combining both Criterion~\ref{alg:instability} and Criterion~\ref{alg:sys-id}, the matching controller achieves the highest expected score over repeated episodes, thus provably identify the most suitable controller.